sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 }
 ```

-We use `get_mut` instead of `get` and take a mutable slice to the remaining items instead of an
+This uses `get_mut` instead of `get` and takes a mutable slice of the remaining items instead of an
 immutable slice.

 If we try to compile this, we get the following errors: